CosmoLike/cocoa/README.md

             'torchvision==0.14.1+cu116' \
             'torchaudio==0.13.1' --extra-index-url https://download.pytorch.org/whl/cu116

-Based on our experience, we recommend utilizing the GPU versions to train the emulator while using the CPU versions to run the MCMCs.
-This is because our supercomputers possess a greater number of CPU-only nodes.
-It may be helpful to create two separate conda environments for this purpose.
-One could be named `cocoa` (CPU-only), while the other could be named `cocoaemu` and contain the GPU versions of the machine learning packages.

 Commenting out the environmental flags shown below, located at *set_installation_options* script, will enable the installation of machine-learning-related libraries via pip.

-        # IF TRUE, THEN COCOA WON'T INSTALL TENSORFLOW, KERAS and PYTORCH
         #export IGNORE_EMULATOR_CPU_PIP_PACKAGES=1
         #export IGNORE_EMULATOR_GPU_PIP_PACKAGES=1

-Unlike most installed pip prerequisites, which are cached at `cocoa_installation_libraries/pip_cache.xz`, the installation of the Machine Learning packages listed above requires an active internet connection.
+We recommend using the GPU versions to train the emulator while using the CPU versions to run the MCMCs.
+For this purpose, we suggest creating two separate conda environments.
+One could be named `cocoa`, while the other could be called `cocoaemu` and contain the GPU versions of the machine learning packages.

-### :interrobang: FAQ: How users can improve their Bash/C/C++ knowledge to develop Cosmolike? :book: Bash/C/C++ Notes :book: <a name="lectnotes"></a>
+### :interrobang: FAQ: How can users improve their Bash/C/C++ knowledge to develop Cosmolike? :book: Bash/C/C++ Notes :book: <a name="lectnotes"></a>

-To effectively work with the Cobaya framework and Cosmolike codes at the developer level, a working knowledge of Python to understand Cobaya and Bash language to comprehend Cocoa's scripts is required.
+A working knowledge of Python is required to understand the Cobaya framework at the developer level.
+Users must also know the Bash language to understand Cocoa's scripts.
 Proficiency in C and C++ is also needed to manipulate Cosmolike and the C++ Cobaya-Cosmolike C++ interface.
 Finally, users need to understand the Fortran-2003 language to modify CAMB.

-Learning all these languages can be overwhelming, so to enable new users to do research that demands modifications on the inner workings of these codes, we include [here](cocoa_installation_libraries/LectNotes.pdf) a link to approximately 600 slides that provide an overview of Bash (slides 1-137), C (slides 138-371), and C++ (slides 372-599).
+Learning all these languages can be overwhelming, so to enable new users to do research that demands modifications on the inner workings of these codes, we include [here](cocoa_installation_libraries/LectNotes.pdf) a link to approximately 600 slides that provide an overview of Bash (slides ~1-137), C (slides ~138-371), and C++ (slides ~372-599).
 In the future, we aim to add lectures about Python and Fortran.

 ### (not recommended) 💀 ☠️ :stop_sign::thumbsdown: Installation of Cocoa's required packages without conda <a name="required_packages_cache"></a>